 An expert on ERP and DataTo truly centralize grant management processes, all vital data points need to be connected.
 That is why an expert on Enterprise Resource Planning (ERP) and data should sit in the Central Grants Office so they can provide key leadership on existing financial tracking and integrations.

 Further, the ERP expert will carry out decision-making across and between elements of the organization that rely on the ERP for implementing and tracking information related to Federal grant regulations.

 Organizations need people in the Central Grants Office who can speak to current funding patterns, values, and risk – representatives from key grant making agencies.This ownership is vital if an organization wants to achieve buy-in for their centralization plan.

 Despite how critical it is, an organization can only achieve centralization, as is the case with most big organizational pushes, if there is buy-in and expertise from leadership.
 Therefore, a representative from political or executive leadership who can advocate for and expedite initiatives is needed in the Central Grants Office.

 After team members have agreed to play a role in the Central Grants Office, it’s time to begin centralization practices.
 To start off on the right foot, the Grants Coordinator should consider it priority number one to develop and disseminate a set of grant management standards to your organization.

 Want to learn the two other pillars for centralizing your grant management processes?
-Check out AmpliFund’s blog on ad hoc vs. formal centralization processes.
+Check out AmpliFund’s ultimate guide to Grant Management Centralization.